 The symptoms of prostate cancer are:

-We have to determine an indicator that will direct us towards the right place, which is the PSA.
+We have to determine an indicator that will direct us toward the right place, which is the PSA.

-PSA (Prostate-Specific Antigen) is a tumour marker, the increase of which will indicate cancer in our body.
+PSA (Prostate-Specific Antigen) is a tumor marker, the increase of which will indicate cancer in our body.

-TRUS (Transrectal Ultrasound) scan is used to detect the enlargment of prostate, through the anal opening.
+TRUS (Transrectal Ultrasound) scan is used to detect the enlargement of the prostate through the anal opening.
 A specimen of the prostate can also be taken by this method.

-The tumour cells will be irregular, disoriented and non-functional and grow rapidly.
+The tumor cells will be irregular, disoriented, and non-functional and grow rapidly.

 Early detected prostate cancer can be totally cured by medications.

-Prostate cancer is hormone sensitive because it grows due to the response of male hormone (testosterone).
-Therefore, hormonal therapy is a must in metastatic stage.
+Prostate cancer is hormone sensitive because it grows due to the response of the male hormone (testosterone).
+Therefore, hormonal therapy is a must in the metastatic stage.